 Remarkably, there are no scratches or signs of wear either on the glass front nor anywhere else on the casing or even the strap.
 It looks pretty much like it did out of the box.

 The battery was the one big concern every other reviewer raised when I bought the Moto 360.
 As stated in my review, I didn’t have any issues with the battery.
 My overall experience after a year of daily use is that it will usually have 15–30 % battery left at the end of a day.
-Very occasionally, it will randomly run out of battery in the middle of the afternoon but I don’t understand why that happens.
+Occasionally, it will randomly run out of battery in the middle of the afternoon but I don’t understand why that happens.

 I can only conclude that the Moto 360 has a higher quality build than I thought it would have.
 However, that still leaves the question of how useful — if at all — it has been.
 The first thing I did when I sat down at my desk to write this review was to unstrap and remove the Moto 360 from my wrist.
 It keeps hindering my arm movements by colliding with either the edge of the table or the base of the laptop.
 I’ve got the exact same problem with traditional watches and other wristwear, but the difference is that I’ve chosen not to use those.

 The watch’s screen keeps turning on and off when I do other things and I find this incredibly distracting.
 There’s a special flicking wrist motion that’s supposed to turn on the screen as you lift it up towards your face to see the time, and this is unintentionally triggered all the time.
 These random flashes of light on my wrist have been a constant source of annoyance and distraction.
 I keep glancing down at it, trying to determine whether it was trying to show me an important notification or just being annoying.
 This isn’t the Moto 360’s fault, as users of other Android Wear smartwatches have the exact same complaint.
-It’s an awkward and theatrical gesture and it’s very easy to trigger it by accident.
+It’s an awkward and theatrical gesture and it’s easily triggered by accident.

 The Moto 360 received one update about six weeks after my review, and haven’t received anything in between then and the big Android 6 update that dropped in February this year.
 Motorola now lists the first-generation Moto 360 as discontinued, so I don’t expect it to receive any further software updates.